NeoLePorte/NeoLePorte.github.io/README.md

 "NPM install"
 use "http-server" from console to run locally so aframe scene and codesplit bundles load correctly.

-if you want to experiment with anything use "npm run build:dev" to bundle project.
+if you want to experiment with anything use "npm run build:dev" to bundle project and just use http-server if you have node.

 Or